xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 - If test case 2 failed, then x = 1.
 - If test case 3 failed, then x = 2.
 - If test case 4 failed, then x = 3.
 - If test case 5 failed, then x = 4.
-Since x = 4 = T, the test suite is terminated and test case 6 is not trigger to run.
+Since x = 4 = T, the test suite is terminated, and test case 6 does not trigger to run.

-Below are the final status of each test case in the test suite.
+Below is the final status of each test case in the test suite.

 <table data-number-column="false"><colgroup><col /><col /><col /><col /></colgroup>
 <tbody>